Psiphon-Inc/psiphon-automation/README.md

 - Test real campaign (regexes, speed test, discovery).

-- Test failover to temp-transport in ServerRequest.
-It won't happen naturally.
-  Like, HTTPS is never going to fail for us in debugging without special effort.
-  - I have done some testing of failing from HTTPS to OSSH, but not on to SSH.
-  - I've seen some weirdness to suggest that there's a problem if a transport fails.

 - Make sure session reconstruction is okay with the fact that the final /status might use a different protocol than the rest of the session.
 (Better be.)